robohydra/robohydra/tutorial/index.md

 the GET parameters avaiable as properties of the object `req.getParams`.
-Similarly, the POST parameters and the raw body of the request are available as the `req.bodyParams` object and the `req.rawBody` object (of type `Buffer`) respectively.
+Similarly, the POST parameters and the raw body of the request are available as the `req.bodyParams` object and the `req.rawBody` (`Buffer` type; see Node documentation) object respectively.
 This head would match the GET-parameter-style URLs:

        new HydraHead({
            path: '/slow',